oscarsaleta/PBala/Examples/README.md

 print("taskArgs are ", sys.argv[2:])
 ```

-The <a href="python_example.py">Python example</a> is a bit more elaborated, because it also shows how to define a _main_ function in Python, so the behaviour of the program is even more similar to C.
+The [Python example](python_example.py "Python example") is a bit more elaborated, because it also shows how to define a _main_ function in Python, so the behaviour of the program is even more similar to C.

 ### PARI/GP
 Given that PARI is intended to work as a Computer Algebra System (CAS), PARI/GP executions are implemented to work the same as Maple executions.
 This is achieved by creating an intermediate PARI scripts that defines a number `taskId` and a vector `taskArgs` and then executes the desired program.
 Thus, we just need to use these variables as if they were already defined.

-In the <a href="pari_example.gp">PARI/GP example</a>, we simply print `taskId` and `taskArgs` to showcase that the program can use these variables as if they were defined by ourselves.
+In the [PARI/GP example](pari_example.gp "PARI example"), we simply print `taskId` and `taskArgs` to showcase that the program can use these variables as if they were defined by ourselves.

 ### Sage
 Sage is a CAS (same as Maple and PARI), so we have implemented it to work exactly as in Maple and PARI.
 An auxiliary program created during execution of PBala will define the variables `taskId` and `taskArgs` from the arguments of the data file, and we can use these two variables as we please in our Sage script.

-See a piece of code that shows the simplest example in <a href="sage_example.sage">the Sage script</a>.
+See a piece of code that shows the simplest example in [the Sage script](sage_example.sage "Sage example").

 ## Example of a full execution in an _antz_ node
 Imagine our datafile is called `datafile.txt` and contains the following lines: